bookofproofs/bookofproofs.github.io/_sources/history/20th-century/uhlenbeck.md

 * In his second year as an undergraduate Uhlenbeck studied Maxwell's theory which he wrote out in great detail.
 * As he had done at school, Uhlenbeck worked exceptionally hard and performed well in his final examinations in December 1920.
 * Uhlenbeck attended these lectures and took additional instruction in mathematics.
-* In September 1922, before obtaining his Master's degree, Uhlenbeck took the opportunity to spend time working in Italy when he accepted an appointment as a private tutor to the son of the Dutch ambassador in Rome.
 * Shortly after the award of the degree Uhlenbeck returned to Italy and, on Ehrenfest's advice, made contact with Enrico Fermi.
 * However despite this contact with scientists, Uhlenbeck's academic interests turned towards history.
 * Ehrenfest, keen to keep him a scientist, suggested that he work for him for a while and gave Uhlenbeck a two year appointment as his assistant.